 Wetsuits are an expensive investment.
 They also are your best friend when it comes to cold water.
 Depending on how often you use it, wetsuits can last between one and five years.
 Once your old wetsuit becomes stiff with holes in it from use, it’s time to give it a new life.
 Wetsuits are made out of neoprene which is not environmentally sustainable.
 In fact, neoprene is made out of petroleum and does not biodegrade.
 So, throwing those old wetties in the landfill is not a good idea and terrible for the environment.
 Instead, find ways to recycle your old wetsuit.
 From donating it, to getting creative with your own projects, here are three ways to recycle old wetsuits:

 Regardless of how old or weathered your wetsuit is, charitable organizations will happily take it.
-Organizations, like Warm Current, holds free youth surf camps in the Pacific Northwest and also sends used wetsuits to youth development programs in Chile, Mexico, and Peru.
+There are multiple orgianzations that send used wetsuits to youth development programs in Chile, Mexico, and Peru.
 Other organizations, like AmpSurf, helps disabled children, veterans and other adults feel the healing power of the sea through adaptive programs.

-- Recycle it and give it a new life:
+2. Recycle it and give it a new life

 Recycle your old wetsuit if it is too destroyed and cannot be reused.
 One organization in particular, Suga, will take your old wetsuit and turn it into a yoga mat and give you a ten percent discount on a purchase.
 Another organization, Lava Rubber, turns them into coasters, mats, and spoon rests.